sebastianduchene/NELSI/README.md

 **If you use this package for your research, please cite:**

-   Ho, S. Y., Duchêne, S., Duchêne, D. (2015) Simulating and detecting autocorrelation of molecular evolutionary rates among lineages.
+   Ho, S. Y. W., Duchêne, S., Duchêne, D. (2015) Simulating and detecting autocorrelation of molecular evolutionary rates among lineages.
 15(4) 689-696.

 13 December 2016